umccr/agha-data-validation-pipeline/README.md

 - **file_validation_manager** - This will trigger validation batch job.
 This will take data from the manifest record created in `manifest_processor` lambda.
 - **data_transfer_manager** - This will trigger `data_transfer` batch job.
-    - Will check all data has exit successfully from batch job
+    - Will check all data has exited successfully from batch job
     - Will check results produced from the batch job succeed
     - Unlock s3 policy (set by the folderlock lambda)
     - Trigger data transfer batch job.